ros2/design/articles/actions.md

 If the bridge notices the ROS 2 action server disappears from the node graph then bridge will wait for the result indefinitely.
 When the bridge reappears the bridge will try to get the result from the goal again.
-If the ROS 2 server does not know of the goal, then the bridge will notify the ROS 1 client that the goal was cancelled.
+If the ROS 2 server does not know of the goal, then the bridge will notify the ROS 1 client that the goal was canceled.

 ### Bridging ROS 1 Action Server and ROS 2 Action Client